Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Comparison with observations

-We conclude discussing another interesting object: the type IIb SN~1993J, for which estimates of the MF have been obtained based on radio observations \citep{fransson1998}.
-Using radio observations performed during the first few years after the explosion, different studies converged on a scaling in time of the downstream MF of the form $B_d = B_* (t/{\rm days})^{-1}$, with $B_* \approx 180$~G \citep{tatischeff2009}.
+We conclude discussing another interesting object: the type IIb SN~1993J, for which estimates of the MF have been obtained based on radio observations \citep{fransson1998}, implying a scaling in time of the downstream MF of the form $B_d = B_* (t/{\rm days})^{-1}$, with $B_* \approx 180$~G \citep{tatischeff2009}.
 Note that this would be the same scaling predicted by Eq.~\ref{eq:handy} for a shock moving at a speed $u_s \propto R_s/t$ across the progenitor stellar wind of density profile $\varrho_{gas} \propto R^{-2}$, provided that the dust-to-gas ratio $\chi$ is uniform in space.
-An order of magnitude estimate of $\chi$ can be obtained by assuming that the progenitor stellar wind is characterised by a mass loss rate of $\dot{M} \approx 5 \times 10^{-5} M_{\odot}$/yr and a speed $u_w \approx 10$~km/s \citep{fransson1998}.
+An order of magnitude estimate of $\chi$ can be obtained by assuming that the progenitor stellar wind is characterised by a mass loss rate of $\dot{M} \approx 5 \times 10^{-5} M_{\odot}$/yr and a speed $u_w \approx 10$~km/s.
 Recalling that $\varrho_{gas} = \dot{M}/4 \pi u_w R^2$ and making use of Eq.~\ref{eq:handy} we get $\chi \approx 0.1$, which is quite large.
 Therefore, unless the progenitor wind is very dusty, other amplification mechanisms have to be invoked in this case.